 If you want to avoid troubles with future versions of this popular CMS you would rather not touch core area.
 You should use plugins (like one I created) and themes to make changes on your website.
 If working with WP for some time, you already know its extensibility and flexibility.
 To play around with some core functionality WP provides configuration file(s).
 One you should know is wp-config.php file, which you can use to affect default behavior, specify connection to database and more…

 My .gitignore #

 So .gitignore file I am using is coming from mentioned WP idea.
 I want to track files which should modified during development.
 So it is plugins, themes and configuration files only.
 Your project can contain more folders not relate to WP.
 You have to change .gitignore accordingly.

-Additionally if you are using NetBeans IDE or Visual Studio Code IDE for developing WordPress use additional lines in your .gitignore if you don’t want to track changes in project’s internal files.
+Additionally if you are using NetBeans IDE or Visual Studio Code IDE for developing WordPress you should use additional lines in your .gitignore if you don’t want to track changes in project’s internal files.
 Below ones are already mentioned in my WordPress .gitignore as I am using these two IDEs and sometime switching between them (hopefully I will fully switch to VS Code in near future).

 If you are using Git frequently you will find this tool really helpful.
 It is called gitignore.io and it is very simple to use.
 You just start typing and it will offer some predefined .gitignore templates based on used IDE, operating system or programming language.
 I’ve started this way too.

 Wish you all happy code tracking and minimum issues leading to rollbacks.